No, the title doesn’t refer to my age (although I feel it sometimes!) but this is the 150th post on this blog.

 Because I felt so terrible when the radiotherapy started, I didn’t feel much worse when it finished.
 When I said Radio Ta Ta, I didn’t have a sense of relief as such that the physical toll it had taken on my beleaguered brain had ended, although I was definitely relieved that I’d completed my treatment course without any seizure-induced issues.
 I recall that I was more preoccupied with, and worried about, the fact that two out of three of the treatment options had been completed, leaving only chemotherapy as the last line of defence against the growth of the tumour.
 The Donkey’s Tale mini-series arose out of this preoccupation, trying to guess whether the treatment so far had been a success.

 Even though I have a scan and results next month, I’m less preoccupied now, after finishing the last line of defence, with whether the whole package of treatment has been a success.
 That’s not to say that I’m not wondering what the outcome will be, just that it’s not consuming me in the way that it was after radio.
 I think this is partly because I am overwhelmingly glad that the physical ups and downs of the chemotherapy cycles have now ended.
 Ironically, because I felt so good (relatively) in the good times as the seizure count and severity reduced, there was further to fall during the lows of treatment.
 I am glad that I have made it to the end of my treatment plan.
-For some, the side effects and their blood counts are such that treatment is aborted prematurely and even during the first cycle.
+For some, the side effects and their blood counts are such that treatment is aborted prematurely even, at times, during the first cycle.

 I [Don’t] Like to Move It, Move It